Talking (and

 courage to give name an address and I would not divulge to the

 public the confidence they contain.
-But I think I may be be allowed
+But I think I may be be

 to answer here such correspondents as refuse to give name and